aetheric-oss/se-services/docs/conops.md

 #### 1.0.1 Background

-The electric vertical takeoff and landing (eVTOL) aircraft is a radical breakthrough in rapid, zero-emission, point-to-point travel.
-In an urban environment currently stifled by congested roadways and inefficient routing, a well populated eVTOL network stands to completely disrupt human mobility.
+The electric vertical takeoff and landing (eVTOL) aircraft is poised to revolutionize transport.
+In an urban environment plagued by congested roadways, costly infrastructure, and socioeconomic inequality, eVTOL networks offer an attractive solution: rapid, on-demand, point-to-point transit that flies above and beyond the competition.
+Boasting significantly less construction and maintenance costs than roadways - and far less environmental disruption - VTOL networks promise to outperform all other modes of travel in terms of affordability, accessibility, comfort, and speed.
 Urban aerial mobility (UAM) markets are set to expand dramatically within the next few years, with initial flights expected as early as 2026.

-The demands of an immense eVTOL network include a substantial number of vertiports, which are the main bottleneck to flow into and out of the network.
-Fortunately, due to the vertical nature of eVTOL operations, no runways are required!
-Vertipads boast an impressively compact terrestrial footprint, allowing dense vertiport distribution throughout the urban and suburban landscape.
-You may soon take wing from a local rooftop, parking lot, pier, park, plaza - or even your backyard!

-Proliferation of accessible vertiports will open the skies to a vast and motley assortment of aircraft: public transit ferries, independent rideshares, corporate charters, cargo deliveries by the dozen, municipal fleets, medical drones, construction surveyors, vigilant security patrols, and hundreds more.
-While use cases stretch as far as the imagination, airspace and vertiport resources are far more limited.
+The impressively compact, helipad-like footprint of a vertiport allows dense distribution throughout the urban and suburban landscape.
+Accessible vertiports will open the skies to a vast and motley assortment of aircraft: public transit ferries, independent rideshares, corporate charters, cargo deliveries by the dozen, municipal fleets, medical drones, construction surveyors, vigilant security patrols, and hundreds more.
+While use cases stretch as far as the imagination, airspace and vertiport resources may be far more limited.
+If these myriad aerial actors wish to share ports and skies safely, traditional airspace management will need to evolve.

-Core to the vision of advanced aerial mobility is an open software ecosystem enabling these myriad aerial actors to share ports and skies safely.
-Systems for autonomous air traffic management, open data exchange, and automated regulatory compliance will soon be a necessity to ensure fast, legal, and secure access to airspace.
-Also fundamental to this dream is concept of interoperability: that aircraft from numerous manufacturers, countries, and service providers may share airspace on the same cooperative network.

-This document proposes an open software architecture to support dynamic airspace management and data exchange between Urban Aerial Mobility (UAM) actors.
+This document proposes an open software architecture to support dynamic airspace management, data exchange, and regulatory compliance between Urban Aerial Mobility (UAM) actors.
 The proposed system undertakes the responsibilities of **Provider of Services to UAM (PSU)** and **Provider of Supplemental Data and Services (SDSP)** as outlined by the [NASA UAM Airspace Research Roadmap](https://ntrs.nasa.gov/citations/20210019876).
 It also proposes use cases in the form of rideshare and cargo services.

-In the role of PSU, this architecture enables operators safe and secure access to airspace, manages contingencies, complies with the data exchange systems of regulatory bodies, and allows interoperability with other service providers.
-In the role of SDSP, the architecture offers automated maintenance scheduling, certification monitoring, telemetry broadcasts, and secure storage.
-Arrow's client-facing services support rideshare and cargo operations, exposing an API for customers request journeys between vertiports using traditional and alternative payment options.
+The proposed open source ecosystem attempts to capture the future of advanced aerial mobility, as it could be.
+It enables operators safe and secure access to airspace, manages emergency contingencies, complies with the data exchange systems of multiple regulatory bodies, and allows interoperability with other service providers.
+In a supplemental capacity, it offers automated maintenance scheduling, certification monitoring, telemetry rebroadcasts, and secure storage.
+Underscoring all systems is the concept of interoperability: that aircraft from numerous manufacturers, countries, and service providers may cooperate on the same network.

 #### 1.0.2 Assumptions and Constraints
 This architecture acknowledges the existence of other Providers of Service (PSUs), that vertiports and aircraft will be owned and operated by various companies and individuals, and that compliance with civil aviation authority differs from region to region.